 Lots!
 For starters, different things can contribute to pregnancy back pain.
 When you are pregnant, your body releases hormones, these hormones cause your ligaments to get looser.
 The ligaments are the things that hold your bones together.
 They get looser so that your pelvis can widen for childbirth.
 The problem arises when the muscles around your bones don’t support the bones and make up for the looseness of the ligaments.
 This can cause a few different things to happen.

-The SI Joint is where your sacrum (tailbone) and pelvis meet at the back.
+The sacroiliac joint (or, your SI Joint) is where your sacrum (tailbone) and pelvis meet at the back.
 In the picture below, the blue pin on the left is over the SI Joint, and the blue pin on the right is over a ligament.

 This joint typically has a few degrees of movement, but it can become stuck in a position that it’s not supposed to be in.
 This can cause pinpoint pain in the low back on one or both sides.
-It can also cause weakness in the spinal muscles, and pelvic floor muscles.
-A misalignment like this can completely disrupt the stability of your core muscles, and no amount of core work without correcting this will fix the issue.
-Core work will help with the pain but it may feel like there’s something that’s just always off.
+It can also cause weakness in the spinal and pelvic floor muscles.
+A misalignment like this can completely disrupt the stability of your core muscles, and no amount of core work without correcting the structural misalignment will fix the issue.

 Lower Back Pain